EdRey05/Streamlit_projects/README.md

 <hr>

-<h2 class="text-center"> Try out my apps with Github Codespaces! </h2>
+<h2> Try out my apps with Github Codespaces! </h2>

 <details><summary markdown="span"> Expand this to read more...</summary>
     <div class="two-columns">
         <div class="left-column-35">
-            <p class="text-justify"> If you have a Github account you can create a Codespace with all the requirements to
+            <p class="justify-text"> If you have a Github account you can create a Codespace with all the requirements to
                 run my apps.
 You only have to log into you account, click on the following button, create your Codespace (we all have 60h of free usage per month!), and follow the instructions. </p>
             <a href="https://codespaces.new/EdRey05/Streamlit_projects?quickstart=1" target="_blank">